You decide to sell property

 One of the last steps of the home selling process includes you, Bonnie, the buyer, and their real estate agent.
 Bonnie will advise you on reviewing and signing legal documents.
 These will include the bill of sale, transfer tax declarations, the house deed, and buyer/seller settlement statements.

-Documents recorded
+Documents Recorded

 This step makes the home purchase a public record.
 The title company delivers the purchase documents to the county courthouse to make the sale official.

-Funds available to seller
+Funds Available to Seller

 Typically, funds will be available to the seller on the same day that the sale is finalized.
 Although, the exact date will depend upon the buyer’s financial institution.